cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/reconstruct.rst

 .. option:: -o, --ignore-odd-files

-    Ignore odd files in your mailbox disk directories.
+    Ignore odd files in your mailbox disk directories, instead of complaining about them.
 Probably useful if you are using some tool which adds additional tracking files.

 .. option:: -O, --delete-odd-files